Minnesota Utility Assistance – Help with Heating, Gas, Fuel

 Minnesota Utility Assistance Programs

-Whenever you or someone you know need help with their energy bills, heat assistance programs can work wonders in many ways.
-This post list those programs to benefit low-income families.
+Whenever you or someone you know needs help with their energy bills, heat assistance programs can work wonders in many ways.
+This post lists those programs to benefit low-income families.

-• Replacement or repair of homeowner’s damaged or broken heating systems
+• Repair or replacement of damaged or broken heating systems.

-• Help with fuel deliveries or utility disconnections
+• Support for fuel deliveries or resolving utility disconnections.

 In addition, depending on the needs of a house, the federal government-backed low-income heat assistance program might also help you with weatherization services.
 And that might include weather stripping on the window and doors and home insulation.